jostylr/event-when/eventwhen.md

 This is a key innovation.
 The idea is that once this is called, a handler is created that attaches to all the listed events and takes care of figuring when they have all called.

-When all the events have fired, then the given event emits with a data/myth object that are arrays of all the fired event's data/myths.
+When all the events have fired, then the given event emits with a data object that is an array  of all the fired event's data, specifically the array elements are arrays of the form `[event name, data]`.

 The return is the tracker which contains all things that might need to be accessed.
 It also contains the remove methods to cancel the `.when`.